-When launching an employee advocacy program, the people you select for a pilot can have a defining impact on the success of the initiative in the long run.
-But how you choose your pilot participants also depends on the ultimate objectives of your employee advocacy initiative.
-Whether your priority is to drive adoption among a specific department or pave the way for a global deployment; here are the best ways to define who should be involved in your employee advocacy pilot.
+When launching an employee advocacy program, the people you select for a pilot is crucial.
+Here are the best ways to define who should be involved in your employee advocacy pilot.

 Look to Your Existing Employee Ambassadors

 The way you choose your ambassadors can have a defining impact on the success of your employee advocacy program in the long run.

 A good place to start when selecting participants is with those who already advocate for you on social media.
 Those who engage with company content on a regular basis.
 Including those who are already connected with clients online or share their own work-related content.
 This may include photos taken at company events, for example.
 By doing this you bet on the people who are most likely to engage on an employee advocacy platform.
 They also set the tone for others and even play a leadership role in subsequent training and onboarding initiatives.

 The first step of an employee advocacy deployment at Adecco Group France was to engage employees who were already active sharers of company content; these individuals became the group’s “super ambassadors”.

 Launch a Department-Specific Employee Advocacy Pilot

 Another way to address an employee advocacy pilot is to select those people who fall into your target user group.
 Contrary to the first option, this may include people who don’t often use social media in a professional context.
 If you are launching an employee advocacy platform to drive social selling, the pilot should hone in on sales teams.
 It may also require dedicated training.
 Alternatively, if the primary objective of your employee advocacy program is to drive recruitment and develop your employer brand on social media; the pilot should be for HR teams.